nsidc/pmesdr/README.md

 `git`/`git-lfs`: The system requires git to access and check out the software from the GitHub repository.
 The `git-lfs` package is required to properly install the regression data.
-If `git-lfs` is not installed, the regression tests will run, but will complain about reading regression .nc file format.
+If `git-lfs` is not installed, the regression tests will run, but will fail and complain about errors reading regression .nc file format.

 `gsx`: The system assumes that input swath data have been converted to eXtended generic swath format with the python `gsx` utility. `gsx` is available as a